THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 An incident occurred in Old Testament times that contains a lesson for all of us who are looking for the restoration of the power and glory that belongs to the Body of Christ.

-And when they came to Nachon’s threshingfloor, Uzzah put forth his hand to the ark of God, and took hold of it; for the oxen shook it.
-And the anger of the Lord was kindled against Uzzah; and God smote him there for his error; and there he died by the ark of God.
+Then the anger of the LORD was aroused against Uzzah, and God struck him there for his error; and he died there by the ark of God.
 (II Samuel 6:7)

 Perhaps the error of Uzzah has been found in the churches of Christ from the second century to the present day.
 Men mean well.
 They attempt to build the Kingdom of God.
 They make an effort to employ common sense and to be practical (though not always).
 Their intentions are good (again, not always).
 But the Kingdom of Christ must be built according to the specific will and directions of the Father in Heaven.
 God, by slaying the well-intentioned but presumptuous Uzzah, revealed that the ministry must be practiced according to His will.